Timothyolubiyi/terraform-aws/README.md

 # terraform-aws
-This is infracture as code provisioning for terraform aws
+This is infracture as code provisioning for terraform aws using terraform (iac)